 10. Eating Under The Table:

-Well, you can allow him to do this once in a while:
+Well, you can allow them to do this once in a while:

 - Your family can enjoy a Sunday special breakfast under the table!